Why Nitro Module?

 • 🧩 Cross-platform consistency and simpler maintenance

-In short, Nitro Geolocation builds on the proven API design of @react-native-community/geolocation while leveraging the new React Native architecture, providing a forward-compatible foundation with 100% API compatibility.
+In short, Nitro Geolocation builds on the proven API design of @react-native-community/geolocation while leveraging the new React Native architecture, providing a forward-compatible foundation with a migration-friendly /compat API.

 Architecture Comparison